Skip to main content

 Assess modification request

-The department will complete its assessment of the merits of the modifications in accordance with any relevant Government legislation, plans, policies, and guidelines and consider the issues raised in submissions and the applicant's response to those issues (if the modification report is exhibited).
+The Department will complete its assessment of the merits of the modifications in accordance with any relevant government legislation, plans, policies, and guidelines.
+If the modification report is exhibited, it will also consider issues raised in submissions and the proponent’s response.

-The department will summarise the findings of its detailed assessment of the modification application in a whole-of-government assessment report, which will include any recommended changes to the existing conditions of the SSI approval.
+The Department will summarise the findings of its assessment in a whole-of-government assessment report, including any recommended changes to the existing conditions of the SSI approval.

 Determine modification request

 The Minister for Planning is the approval authority for all modification requests.
-The Minister has delegated this function to senior officers of the department in certain circumstances.
+The Minister has delegated this role to officers of the Department in certain circumstances.
+More information is available on the Delegated decisions page.

-In determining a modification request, the approval authority must evaluate the merits of the modified project as a whole, having regard to the economic, environmental, and social impacts of the modified project and the principles of ecologically sustainable development.
+When determining a modification application, the approval authority must evaluate the merits of the modified project, having regard to the significant likely economic, environmental, and social impacts of the modified project and the principles of ecologically sustainable development.
 The approval authority may approve the modification application subject to conditions or refuse it.

-• give public notice of the decision and how community views were taken into account in making the decision.
+• give public notice of the reasons for the decision, including how community views were considered.

 Judicial review